Tools for literature searchingCode: LIB101 , Offered By: Research Study Skills

 This workshop introduces the literature searching tools provided by the University Library, and provides opportunities to use and evaluate them with support from Library staff.

-Search tools included are StarPlus (the Library catalogue), multidisciplinary citation databases (such as Web of Science and Scopus) and subject-specific databases.
+Search tools included are StarPlus (the Library catalogue), multidisciplinary databases (such as Web of Science, Scopus and Dimensions) and subject-specific databases.

 The key aims of the training are to: